now browsing by category

 In an older article: Use Excel to populate PDF Form Fields, I presented a manual method to transport data between Excel and PDF forms, that can be used without a paid version of Adobe Acrobat.

-If you have Adobe Acrobat Pro installed, then you can use an Excel App to Fill Out PDF Forms automatically, directly from Excel.
+If you have Adobe Acrobat Pro installed OR a trial version (even if it expires and you don’t want to purchase a license), then you can use an Excel App to Fill Out PDF Forms automatically, directly from Excel.
 Read More

 Can’t Open Pivot Table Source…